 Nighttime fears in evolutionary and cross-cultural perspective

-If you’re reading this because your child suffers from nocturnal fears, he’s fortunate in at least one respect: You know about it.
+If you’re reading this because your child suffers from nocturnal fears, you’re fortunate in at least one respect: You know about it.

-But one thing seems clear: Whether your child sleeps along or with family members, nighttime fears and anxieties should be taken seriously.
+And one thing seems clear: Whether your child sleeps alone or with family members, nighttime fears and anxieties should be taken seriously.